 I shared some of my reflections on the Cross Party Group on Mental Health and Older People with the senior Scottish Psychiatrist and Government advisor who had given a presentation at the meeting.
-This was the reply I received.
+This was the reply I received from Dr David Christmas.
 Two years on it is my view that this should be in the public domain.
 I have not edited the reply other than redacting identifiable names.
 The above quote is that of the physicist Richard P Feynman

 Thanks for your thoughts.
 I think there are a number of inter-related issues that often get conflated.
 I’d like to try and ‘unpick’ some of these.

 - At an individual patient-level, the benefits vs risks will be different so you’re correct in that it’s hard to translate research findings to every patient.
 Someone who’s illness has taken their job and relationships may be much keener to remain on antidepressant indefinitely, whereas someone with uncomplicated episodes and some sexual side effects may be keener to stop sooner.
 The evidence should guide and inform decision-making; rather than ride roughshod over it.
 The benefits vs risks will depend on the patient group, as well.
 Some people with a short episode of depression and no significant comorbidity may have a less favourable benefit:risk ratio.
 Someone who has only just responded to a 10-year-history and who has had 5 previous episodes will have a much better benefit:risk ratio.